Be On The Look Out For These Food & Beverage Trends in 2020

 A return to the classics

 “Moving into this New Year, I think we’re going to see a return to the classics.
 The past few years, experimental varietals from little known places and producers have been fantastic in pushing consumers to drink outside of their comfort zones.
-Drinking the classics also doesn’t mean breaking the bank, it’s more so learning classic varietals from their long standing home regions, including: Sangiovese from Tuscany, Chenin from the Loire, Tempranillo from Rioja – all good examples of classic wines that are downright delicious and can be very approachable in price point,” – Nate Redner, Beverage Director, Aba, Ema, Antico Posto, Beatrix, and Mity Nice.
+Drinking the classics also doesn’t mean breaking the bank, it’s more so learning classic varietals from their long standing home regions, including: Sangiovese from Tuscany, Chenin from the Loire, Tempranillo from Rioja – all good examples of classic wines that are downright delicious and can be very approachable in price point,” – Nate Redner, Beverage Director, Aba, Ema, Antico Posto, and Beatrix.

 Pass the porron